Here’s the best way to reheat your croissants – based on tried and tested methods.

 How to reheat a frozen croissant

-If you have a huge croissant you want to heat straight from frozen, a good tip is to microwave it for 5-10 seconds before putting it in the oven.
+If you have a big croissant you want to heat straight from frozen, a good tip is to microwave it for 5-10 seconds before putting it in the oven.
 This will soften the croissant a bit and make sure the middle heats up before the outside burns.
+If you do this, keep an eye on the croissant in the oven because it might not need as much time.

 How to store croissants